-When Citizens’ Committee for Children of New York (CCC) was founded in 1944, many New York families were separated by World War II.
+Citizens’ Committee for Children of New York (CCC) was conceived in 1944 and incorporated in 1945.
+A time when many New York families were separated by World War II.
 Fathers were serving overseas and mothers were working outside the home in unprecedented numbers.
 As a result, children were being left home alone during the day or were coming home from school to empty apartments or to dangerous informal care.
 Children’s programs were unavailable in most neighborhoods and many that did exist were poorly funded, had exclusionary admission policies, or lacked adequate supervision and standards of care.

 Courageous Leaders for Children